-- Choose a platform that offers a relevant network.
-Do you want to distribute your content across sites that focus on financial and business news?
+- Choose a platform offering a relevant network: Do you want to distribute your content across sites focusing on financial and business news?
 You might want to explore Dianomi.
-Do you want to reach the widest possible audience?
-Taboola and Outbrain will work well.
-It’s also worth paying attention to the countries a specific network drives the highest portion of traffic from.
+Do you want to reach the broadest possible audience?
+Taboola and Outbrain work well.
+It’s also worth paying attention to which countries in a specific network drive the highest percentage of traffic.

-- Avoid getting too specific with targeting options.
-Specifying your target audience’s basic demographics is enough if you want to expand your reach.
-Moreover, advanced targeting options, like lookalike audiences or interest-based targeting don’t perform as well as they do on Facebook.
+- Choose your targeting parameters wisely: Specifying your target audience’s basic demographics is enough to expand your reach using a recommendations platform.
+However, advanced targeting options, such as lookalike audiences or interest-based targeting, perform better with social media-sponsored posts.

-- Keep track of CTRs and user behavior metrics, like time on page and scroll depth, on a publisher level.
-If certain sites deliver a lot of visitors that hardly ever read through your content, it’s best to exclude them.
+- Keep track of CTRs and user behavior metrics: Tracking metrics — such as time on page and scroll depth — on a publisher level provides insight into ad performance.
+If specific sites deliver many visitors who hardly ever read through your content, it’s best to exclude them.

-Ramp Up Your Content Distribution with Native Ads
+Ramp Up Your Content Distribution Using Native Ads

-Native advertising is probably the most powerful promotional practice with which to complement your content marketing strategy.
-With it, you can reach audiences of hundreds or even thousands of websites without paying for placements – you only pay when your target audience chooses to read your content.
+Native advertising is probably the most effective promotional practice to complement your content marketing strategy.
+With it, you can reach audiences of hundreds or even thousands of websites without paying for placements, only paying when your target audience chooses to read your content.